 A sports injury therapist or back specialist may use sports massage techniques to speed up recovery as can ultrasound therapy and electrical stimulation.

-A kinesiology taping can help activate muscles and support the lower back.
+Kinesiology tape helps activate muscles and support the lower back.
 An osteopath or chiropractor specializes in joint manipulation techniques which can help.
-They should prescribe a rehabilitation and strengthening program which may include a course of

 Grade 2 treatment